tensorflow/docs/site/en/r1/guide/graph_viz.md

 # TensorBoard: Graph Visualization

-TensorFlow computation graphs are powerful but complicated.
+TensorFlow's computation graphs are powerful but complicated.
 The graph visualization can help you understand and debug them.
 Here's an example of the visualization at work.

 ![Visualization of a TensorFlow graph](https://www.tensorflow.org/images/graph_vis_animation.gif "Visualization of a TensorFlow graph")
 *Visualization of a TensorFlow graph.*

-To see your own graph, run TensorBoard pointing it to the log directory of the job, click on the graph tab on the top pane and select the appropriate run using the menu at the upper left corner.
+To see your own graph, run TensorBoard pointing it to the log directory of the job, click on the graph tab on the top pane and select the appropriate run using the menu in the upper left corner.
 For in depth information on how to run TensorBoard and make sure you are logging all the necessary information, see [TensorBoard: Visualizing Learning](https://tensorflow.org/tensorboard).

 ## Name scoping and nodes